Trinity Western University

 Art + Design Program Highlights

-- Verge Art Series – this collection of interdisciplinary artistic events incorporates the Art, Music, Theatre, and Communications departments.
-The series encourages artistic performance and scholarly interaction with the arts and gives students access to artists, ideas, and presentations that cross multiple creative disciplines.
+- Verge Conference & Verge Art Series – this collection of interdisciplinary artistic events incorporates the Art + Design, Music, Theatre, and Media + Communication departments.
+The series encourages artistic performance, creative research, and scholarly interaction with the arts.
+It gives students immediate access to artists, ideas, and presentations that cross multiple creative disciplines.

-- Multi-Media and Instructional Computing Labs – students have access to fully supported computer labs with industry software such as InDesign, Illustrator, Photoshop, Flash, and more.
+- Multi-media Computer Labs – students have access to fully supported computer labs with industry software such as Adobe InDesign, Illustrator, Photoshop, and more.
 Software is updated regularly.

 - Practica Program – students receive credit towards their degree for working alongside practicing professionals in various areas such as design, visual art, museums, and galleries.
 Students may also choose to work on one of several student publications for practicum credits.

 - Department Leadership – opportunities exist for students to work as student leaders within the Department.
-Positions include printmaking assistant, design lab assistant, shop assistant, and studio assistant.
+Positions include studio assistants, gallery assistants, and community-building assistants.
 Full-time faculty studios are on campus, giving students opportunities to engage with faculty artwork or assist or collaborate with faculty on projects.

-- Job Opportunities – Art graduates have pursued graduate programs throughout North America and around the world.
-Many students go directly into art careers and use their creative gifts in a variety of art-related fields such as design, studio art, media production, art therapy, art history, art education, and church ministries.
-Trinity Western’s Art graduates often network with graduates from related areas such as music, theatre, and media to collaborate on projects involving music, media, art, and performance.
+- Career Opportunities – our Art + Design graduates have pursued graduate programs throughout North America and around the world.
+Many students go directly into art careers and use their creative gifts in a variety of creative fields such as design, studio art, media production, art therapy, art history, art education, and church ministries.
+Several go on to complete graduate and/or professional studies in studio arts, architecture, and art education.
+Trinity Western’s Art graduates often network with graduates from related areas such as music, theatre, and media to collaborate on interdisciplinary projects involving music, media, art, and performance.